 Maryland Continuing Education Requirements

-A. By October of each renewal year, beginning in October, 2004, license and registration holders shall satisfactorily complete a minimum of 24 hours within the previous 24 months as follows:
+By October of each renewal year, license and registration holders shall satisfactorily complete a minimum of 24 hours within the previous 24 months as follows:

-(2) 3 hours in communicable disease education which includes AIDS/HIV; and
+2. 3 hours in communicable disease education this includes AIDS/HIV;

 A. The Board shall:

 (1) Base approval of continuing education programs solely on content;

 (2) Ensure that continuing education programs are directed toward improvement, advancement, and extension of professional skill and knowledge related to massage therapy.

 B. A course or program offered by a pre-approved provider is approved without further review and is exempted from the requirements of Regulation .04 this chapter, provided that the course or program pertains to the human anatomy and includes any of the following topics:

 (1) Massage practice modalities, application, scope, and philosophy;

 (3) Massage therapy theory, technique, studies, and research;